 Students are responsible for finding out the assignments missed due to excused absences.
 The schedule for the entire quarter, along with assignment due dates, will be posted on the website.
 It is possible to look up missed assignments from home.
-A student who is absent on a lab day will need to make time (during lunch or afterschool) to collect data and will have to complete the lab write-up.
+Students are usually given a week to do the lab writeup.
+Labs are due by the due date, not on the due date.
+Students can turn labs in early, but not late.
+If a student is absent on the due date, his/her lab is still required to be turned in on that day.
+It can be given it to a lab partner, neighbor, sibling or good friend to turn in.
+Being absent on the due date is not a valid excuse for the lab to be turned in after the due date.
 A student who misses a test will receive a zero, even if it is excused.
 However, there will be one makeup test at the end of each quarter.
 Please note that the make-up exam will be entirely different from the regular exam.
 It will be VERY DIFFICULT to keep up with this class if you have multiple absences.